slviajero/tinybasic/MANUAL.md

 In version 1.3.
 INPUT cannot read elements of string arrays.
 Only not indexed string variables are implemented.

-Like PRINT, the & modifier can be used to specify an input channel.
+Like PRINT, the & modifier can be used to specify an input stream.

 INPUT &2, A